-Identify edge effects, dissipation zones and human energy intensity

-These three concepts are related as they help describe the borders between human and natural areas and the coexistence of humans in a partially natural world.
+Edge effects, dissipation zones and human energy intensity are related concepts that describe the borders between human and natural areas.
 Consider a cleanly delineated human/nature border such as a road along a park.
 The edge effect is the distance from the road into the natural area for which the effect is felt.
 This effect depends on the target species or community, it may be only meters for grass because cars don't disturb grass unless they drive directly on it, but it may be tens or hundreds of meters for small mammals or amphibians because any little turtle trying to cross that road may suffer a disastrous fate.
 If the road is between upland and pond habitats for amphibians, the edge effect might include the entire habitat for that animal.